SOP for Laboratory Safety | SOP for Chemistry Laboratory Safety

 5.6.1 All the safety measures in the laboratories must be directed towards avoiding accidents involving chemicals.
 However, when accidents have occurred the aim must be to master the situation rapidly and confidently and to contain any direct consequences such as fire and avert further danger such as that of intoxication.

-5.6.2 Hazardous materials that are explosive, oxidizing, extremely flammable, highly flammable, very toxic, harmful, irritant, or corrosive must be handled with great care than usual way when they are not in unbreakable containers.
+5.6.2 Hazardous materials that are explosive, oxidizing, extremely flammable, highly flammable, very toxic, harmful, irritant, or corrosive must be handled with greater care than usual way when they are not in unbreakable containers.
 If a flammable liquid has been spilled or flammable gas is escaping, the first thing to do is to turn off all the sources of ignition.
 If a corrosive or fuming chemical has been spilled, it is best to take it up immediately in chemical inert absorbent materials such as activated charcoal, silica sand, bentonites/active earth, kieselguhr, soda ash, sodium bicarbonate as spillage aid, which may absorb the spilled material.
 For example:

 5.6.2.1 Spilled acid and alkalis, acid chlorides, aqueous solutions, organic solvents, etc. should be covered with an absorbent aid and mixed well to assist absorption.